USDA-ARS-NWRC/smrf/README.md

 > :warning: **Use at your own risk!** While this contains the latest code, it is not guaranteed to work with the whole modeling framework.

-The experimental branch (`master`) contains all the latest development to SMRF.
+The latest code on `master` contains all the latest development to SMRF.
 However, this must be used with caution as it can be under active development, may change at any time and is not guaranteed to work with the rest of the modeling framework at that moment.
 Once the code has been fully tested within the modeling framework, a new release will be created to signal a move to a stable version.

 Best for:

 - Those planning on developing with SMRF
-- Model simulations require features in the latest code
+- Model simulations require features only found in the latest code
 - Okay with the possibility that SMRF doesn't work with the rest of the modeling system

 ## Installation